Richard Phillips (merchant mariner): Maersk Alabama hijacking

 On April 8, the destroyer USS Bainbridge and the frigate USS Halyburton were dispatched to the Gulf of Aden in response to the hostage situation, and reached Maersk Alabama early on April 9.
 Maersk Alabama then departed from the area with an armed escort, towards its original destination of the port of Mombasa.
 On Saturday, April 11, Maersk Alabama arrived in Mombasa, still under U.S. military escort.
 Captain Larry Aasheim then assumed command.
 Aasheim had previously been captain of the Maersk Alabama until Richard Phillips relieved him eight days prior to the pirate attack.
 An 18-man marine security team was on board.
 The U.S. Federal Bureau of Investigation secured the ship as a crime scene.

 On April 9, a standoff began between the Bainbridge and the pirates in the Maersk Alabama lifeboat, where they continued to hold Phillips hostage.
+Muse agreed to leave the lifeboat to negotiate with Navy officials on board the Bainbridge, leaving his three fellow pirates on the lifeboat with Phillips.

-Three days later, on Sunday, April 12, U.S. Navy marksmen from DEVGRU (commonly known as SEAL Team Six) opened fire and killed the three pirates on the lifeboat, and Phillips was rescued.
-The Bainbridge captain Commander Frank Castellano ordered the action after determining that Phillips' life was in immediate danger, based on reports that a pirate was pointing an AK-47 automatic rifle at his back.
-Navy SEAL snipers on Bainbridges fantail opened fire, killing the three pirates with bullets to the head; one of the pirates was named Ali Aden Elmi, another's last name was Hamac, and the third remains unidentified.
-A fourth pirate, Abduwali Muse, aboard the Bainbridge and speaking with military negotiators while being treated for an injury sustained in the takeover of Maersk Alabama, surrendered and was taken into custody.
+On Sunday, April 12, Bainbridge captain Commander Frank Castellano concluded that Phillips' life was in immediate danger, based on reports that a pirate was pointing an AK-47 at his back.

+On Castellano's order, U.S. Navy marksmen from DEVGRU, commonly known as SEAL Team Six, deployed on Bainbridges fantail, opened fire and killed the three pirates with bullets to the head.
+Phillips was rescued.
+One of the pirates was named Ali Aden Elmi, another's last name was Hamac, and the third remains unidentified.
+Muse was taken into custody aboard the Bainbridge.
 He later pleaded guilty to hijacking, kidnapping and hostage-taking charges and was sentenced to over 33 years in federal prison.